Skip links

 There are many things to consider when avoiding relapse.
 Each factor should be approached differently.
 Your triggers and negative thoughts could require medications, therapy, or support groups.
 There are many addiction treatment solutions catering to a multitude of circumstances.
 Individuals will utilise several solutions to stay on the path to recovery.

-what is relapse
+what is a relapse

 Are There Stages and Warning Signs of Relapse?